Introduction

 • View & Print: User can both view and print this check type

-Page Accessibility
+Step 3: Understand Page Accessibility Rules

 • The Checks page will be accessible from the Tools menu if the user has at least "View" permissions for at least one check type